RafaelWO/pirel/README.md

 Before you commit any changes, please ensure that you have [pre-commit](https://pre-commit.com) available on your system.
 Run `pre-commit install` to install the project's hooks.

+## Development
+### Generate Video Demo
+To generate the video demo on the top, I used [vhs](https://github.com/charmbracelet/vhs).

+If you change something in the "tape" file `./assets/cli_demo.tape` run the following command to update the GIF: `vhs assets/cli_demo.tape`

 <!-- Links -->